GenericMappingTools/gmt/BUILDING.md

 - **Source**:
   - https://www.soest.hawaii.edu/pwessel/dcw/dcw-gmt-x.x.x.tar.gz
   - ftp://ftp.soest.hawaii.edu/dcw/dcw-gmt-x.x.x.tar.gz
-- **Description**: DCW-GMT is an enhancement to the original 1:1,000,000 scale vector basemap of the world available from the Princeton University Digital Map and Geospatial Information Center and from GeoCommunity at http://data.geocomm.com/readme/dcw/dcw.html.
+- **Description**: DCW-GMT is an enhancement to the original 1:1,000,000 scale vector basemap of the world, available from the Princeton University Digital Map and Geospatial Information Center.
+  It contains more state boundaries (the largest 8 countries are now represented) than the original data source.
+  Information about DCW can be found on Wikipedia (https://en.wikipedia.org/wiki/Digital_Chart_of_the_World).
   This data is for use by GMT, the Generic Mapping Tools.

 ### GSHHG